 As we swam our dinner was being baked with the power of the sun!

 The solar cooking booklet highlighted that there’s a very small chance for overcooking so set the food in the cooker in the morning and leave it all day.
-And as long as the temperature is over 180F for the more than ½ hour in every hour, the food is cooking (rather than not cooking and potentially growing bacteria!).
+And as long as the temperature is over 180F for more than ½ hour every hour, the food is cooking (rather than not cooking and potentially growing bacteria!).
 After a very enjoyable day at the beach, we all returned to the most amazing smells wafting off the back of Britican.

 The sweet potato and bean tacos were a hit.
 The potato was perfectly cooked and all the ingredients infused to make a taste sensation.